 Hormone Levels

-Estrogen and progesterone are female sex hormones that affect the health of your endometrium.
-If the balance of these hormones shifts towards increased estrogen levels, it raises your risk of developing endometrial cancer.
+Moreover, female sex hormones, estrogen and progesterone, affect the health of your endometrium.
+Specifically, if the balance of these hormones shifts towards increased estrogen levels, it raises your risk of developing endometrial cancer.

-Certain aspects of your medical history can affect your sex hormone levels and risk of endometrial cancer, including:
+Furthermore, certain aspects of medical history can influence your sex hormone levels and risk of endometrial cancer:

-• Years of menstruation: The more menstrual periods that you’ve had in your life, the more exposure your body has had to estrogen.
-If you got your first period before you were 12 years old or you went through menopause late in life, you may be at increased risk of endometrial cancer.
+• Years of menstruation: The more menstrual periods you’ve had in your life, the more exposure your body receives to estrogen.
+For instance, if you experienced your first period before you were 12 years old or went through menopause late in life, you may face an increased risk of endometrial cancer.

 • History of pregnancy: During pregnancy, the balance of hormones shifts towards progesterone.
 If you’ve never been pregnant, your chances of developing endometrial cancer are heightened.

-• Polycystic Ovarian Syndrome (PCOS): In this hormonal disorder, estrogen levels are high and progesterone levels are unusually low.
-If you have a history of PCOS, your chances of getting endometrial cancer are increased.
+• Polycystic In this hormonal disorder, estrogen levels are high and progesterone levels are unusually low.
+Consequently, if you have a history of PCOS, your chances of getting endometrial cancer are increased.

 Some types of medication can also change the balance of estrogen and progesterone in your body, including:

-• Estrogen replacement therapy (ERT): ERT is sometimes used to treat symptoms of menopause.
-Unlike other types of hormone replacement therapy (HRT) that combine estrogen and progesterone (progestin), ERT uses estrogen alone and raises your risk of uterine (endometrial) cancer.
+• Estrogen replacement therapy (ERT): Doctors sometimes use ERT to treat symptoms of menopause.
+In contrast, unlike other types of hormone replacement therapy (HRT) that combine estrogen and progesterone (progestin), ERT uses estrogen alone and raises your risk of uterine (endometrial) cancer.

-• Tamoxifen: This drug is used to help prevent and treat certain types of breast cancer.
-It can act like estrogen in your uterus and raise uterine (endometrial) cancer risk.
+• Additionally, Tamoxifen: This drug helps prevent and treat certain types of breast cancer.
+Specifically, it can act like estrogen in your uterus and raise uterine (endometrial) cancer risk.

-• Oral contraceptives: Taking birth control pills reduces your risk of endometrial cancer.
-The longer you take them, the lower your risk of endometrial cancer.
+• Furthermore, oral contraceptives: Taking birth control pills reduces your risk of endometrial cancer.
+Notably, the longer you take them, the lower your risk of endometrial cancer.

-Medications that raise your risk of uterine (endometria)l cancer may lower your risk of some other conditions.
+On the other hand, medications that raise your risk of uterine (endometrial) cancer may lower your risk of some other conditions.
 Conversely, drugs that lower your risk of endometrial cancer may raise your risk of some conditions.

 Diagnosis of Uterine (Endometrial) Cancer

-To diagnose uterine (endometrial) cancer your doctor will ask about your symptoms, risk factors and family history.
-A physical exam and a pelvic is also usually performed.
+To diagnose uterine (endometrial) cancer, your doctor will ask about your symptoms, risk factors, and family history.
+Additionally, a healthcare provider usually performs a physical exam and a pelvic exam.

-Following are some of the diagnostics tests may be performed to confirm a diagnosis of uterine cancer:
+Following are some diagnostic tests that may confirm a diagnosis of uterine cancer:

 Lab Tests:

-• CA-125 assay is a blood draw that measures CA-125, a protein.
-A certain amount of CA-125 can point to cancer in the body.
+• First, the CA-125 assay measures CA-125, a protein, through a blood draw.
+Notably, a certain amount of CA-125 can indicate cancer in the body.

 Imaging Tests:

-• CT scans take a series of detailed pictures of the inside of the body.
+• In the case of imaging tests, CT scans take a series of detailed pictures of the inside of the body

-• Transvaginal ultrasound inserts a special probe (smooth, rounded device) into the vagina to get pictures of the uterus.
+• Furthermore, transvaginal ultrasound inserts a special probe (smooth, rounded device) into the vagina to get pictures of the uterus.

 Other tests:

-• Endometrial biopsy inserts a thin, flexible tube through the cervix, which is opening of the vagina, and into the uterus.
-The provider removes a small amount of the endometrium.
+• Moreover, an endometrial biopsy inserts a thin, flexible tube through the cervix, which is the opening of the vagina, and into the uterus.
+Consequently, the provider removes a small amount of the endometrium.

-• Hysteroscopy inserts a hysteroscope, a long thin tube, through the vagina and cervix to reach the uterus.
+• In addition, hysteroscopy inserts a hysteroscope, a long thin tube, through the vagina and cervix to reach the uterus.
 This narrow instrument with a light and camera provides detailed images of the uterus.

-• Dilation and curettage (D&C) is a more complex surgical procedure to remove uterine tissue.
+• Lastly, dilation and curettage (D&C) is a more complex surgical procedure to remove uterine tissue.

-If you had a D&C or biopsy to remove tissue samples, your doctor will send the biopsy tissue sample to a lab to confirm if there is cancer.
+Finally, if you had a D&C or biopsy to remove tissue samples, your doctor will send the biopsy tissue sample to a lab to confirm cancer.

 Treatment of Uterine (Endometrial) Cancer